Bus drivers operate buses and drive passengers along local, chartered or intercity routes.

-Pay for bus drivers varies depending on their experience, where they work, how many hours they work, and what type of bus they drive.
+Pay for bus drivers varies depending on experience, where and how many hours they work, and what type of bus they drive.

-- Experienced bus drivers usually earn $23 an hour.
+- Bus drivers in towns and cities usually earn $27 to $30 an hour.

 What you will do